Dental Care (for dementia)

 - Flossing may be more important than brushing.
 Use a floss holder, Flexi-Picks, or Stim-u-dent, or use a tiny brush that can fit between teeth to clean the gums as well as the teeth.

-- Anti-plaque mouthwash can be helpful in preventing gum disease—but ONLY if it won't be swallowed.
-Some mouthwashes can help with dry mouth, as can artificial saliva products.
-Some specific mouthwashes can be swallowed, and if that's an issue for your loved one, use one of them that tastes good to your loved one.
+- Anti-plaque mouthwash can be helpful in preventing gum disease—but ONLY if it won’t be swallowed.
 This can be a substitute for brushing, if necessary.
+Some mouthwashes can also help with dry mouth, as can artificial saliva products.
+Talk with your dentist about alternatives if swallowing mouthwash is an issue.

 - Dentures need to be taken out daily, brushed, and rinsed.
 While they are out, try to brush the person’s gums and the roof of their mouth with a soft bristled toothbrush.
 Gum shrinkage can cause dentures to fit improperly, leading to pain, trouble eating, and infection.
 Have them checked regularly by your dentist.